TimRoith/CLIP/README.md

       <img src="https://latex.codecogs.com/svg.latex?\Large&space;\mathcal{X}_{\mathrm{Lip}}\subset\mathcal{X}\times\mathcal{X}." title="Lipschitz Constant" />
 </p>

-In order to ensure that the tuples in this set correspond to point with that realize a high difference qoutient the set is updated iteratively via a gradient ascent scheme.
+In order to ensure that the tuples in this set correspond to point with that realize a high difference quotient the set is updated iteratively via a gradient ascent scheme.